InnoIPA/EXMU-X261-usermanual/tocs/0.Getting-Started/Getting-Started.md

 # Connect your X261
 1. Insert the microSD card containing the X261 image in the microSD card slot.
 ![connect-01](fig/connect-01.png)
-2. (optional) If you want to transfer x261 information via uart, please use debug board.
+2. (optional) If you want to transfer x261 information via UART, please use debug board.
 ![connect-02](fig/connect-02.png)
 3. (optional) If you want to display X261 information through the screen, please plug in the HDMI cable.
 ![connect-03](fig/connect-03.png)
-4. Finally, system boot immediately after plugging in the Power Supply.
+4. Finally, system boot immediately after plugging in the power supply.
 ![connect-04](fig/connect-04.png)
 # Booting your X261
 Please refer to [Xilinx Website](https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started/booting-your-starter-kit.html)